 The immigrant experience and unique traits they possess, argue Herman and Smith, spur their entrepreneurial achievements.
 “Failure was not an option” is a recurring mantra among the entrepreneurs the authors interviewed, including Fulop.
 “I think an important part of being an immigrant is desperation,” says Fulop.
 “You’ve landed here, you’re alone, you have to make a new life for yourself.”
 Immigrants’ cultural values of thrift, pursuit of education and reverence for family, combined with personal motivations – that they’re dreamers, adventurers and risk takers, further prime them for success.

-In the end, Immigrant, Inc. sheds light on an important aspect often missing from the national immigration debate – legal immigration.
-The authors focus on the immense contributions legal immigrants make to the American economy – particularly in academic and technological sectors – and the potential adverse effects to the U.S. if legal immigration were halted.
+The authors focus on the immense contributions immigrants make to the American economy – particularly in academic and technological sectors – and the potential adverse effects to the U.S. if immigration were curtailed.
 Although it is clear Herman and Smith write with a particular agenda, their reliance on statistical data, reports from non-partisan think tanks and interviews with a wide range of immigrants, academicians and business analysts makes their book compelling for readers on all sides of the immigration debate – or those who are not sure where they fall.

 Though published in 2010, Immigrant, Inc. is an especially timely read.
-Ultimately, the authors issue is a call to action, encouraging Americans to consider the full spectrum of immigration and its effects on U.S. communities in the midst of a contentious national conversation.
+Ultimately, the authors’ issue a call to action, encouraging Americans to consider the full spectrum of immigration and its effects on U.S. communities in the midst of a contentious national conversation.

-Chelsea Eddy is the Engagement Coordinator at the American Independent Business Alliance.
+Chelsea Eddy was the Engagement Coordinator at the American Independent Business Alliance at the time of writing.
 She previously served as the Refugee Community Liasion for the Salt Lake City Mayor’s Office.
-You can purchase Immigrant, Inc. from your local, indie bookseller in person or via IndieBound.org
+You can purchase Immigrant, Inc. from your local indie bookseller in person or via IndieBound.org